LING 539

 Statistical Natural Language Processing

-This 3-credit course introduces the key concepts underlying statistical natural language processing.
+This 3-credit course introduces the key concepts underlying statistical natural language processing, a domain which includes “traditional” statistical approaches like Bayesian classifiers as well as more modern neural-based approaches whose design is nonetheless statistically-based.
 Students will learn a variety of techniques for the computational modeling of natural language, including: n-gram models, smoothing, Hidden Markov models, Bayesian inference, expectation maximization, the Viterbi algorithm, the Inside-Outside algorithm for probabilistic context-free grammars, and higher-order language models.
 This course complements the introductory course in symbolic and analytic computational approaches to language, LING/CSC/PSY 538 Computational Linguistics.

 Most recent syllabus